A geometric realization of Catalan functions: Properties of the variety

-\begin{proof} Since the both of the line bundles are $G$-homogeneous, it suffices to compare them along the fiber of $T^* _\Psi X$ over $B/B \in X$ as $\tB$-equivariant line bundles.
-As a $\tB$-equivariant line bundle on the affine space $\mathfrak n ( \Psi )$ is completely determined by the character at the $\tT$-fixed point, we conclude the result by the character comparison. \end{proof}
+\begin{proof} Since both line bundles are $G$-equivariant, it suffices to compare their restrictions to the fiber of $T^*_\Psi X$ over the base point $B/B \in X$ as $(B \times \Gm)$-equivariant line bundles.
+A $(B \times \Gm)$-equivariant line bundle on the affine space $\mathfrak n(\Psi)$ is determined by its fiber at the $\tT$-fixed point.
+The result thus follows by comparing the $\tT$-weights of the two bundles at this point. \end{proof}